gr-grey/quartz/content/01-dev-logs/food log.md

 - dev log
 ---

+## 2023-08-05

+2 eggs + veggie  + 1 cup of beans

+2 pack of three small cookies,
+1 protein bar,
+1 hot chocolate with milk,
+1 apple,

+2 tacos,
+1 orange,
+half a bag of sliced brioche,
+1 bagel with cream cheese,
+2.2 lbs of cherry,

+fried chicken plate - half chicken + fries + coleslaw,
+3/4 of Aldi's triple chocolate cake

+---

+Note:

+I seems to be getting better at this.
+Originally really worried because I've been stressed out and emotionally all over the place after relocated to Dallas this week.

+Then a bunch of  things went wrong and I felt like I couldn't catch a break.
+I thought today was going to be rough.

+But reunited with my old roommate and having fried chicken with her made my week :)

+And reminding myself to be less judgy also helped.

 ## 2023-07-29

 I wonder if the body craving more food after being full comes is related with having food shortage in childhood.